pinobatch/little-things-gb/ca83/README.md

 Building the project in this early state currently requires the following installed: GNU Make, Python 3, Pillow, cc65, and GCC.
+(I could remove the dependency on GCC or on Python 3 and Pillow, but not both.)

 To use: